mpaldridge/mpaldridge.github.io/_posts/2012-02-15-collins-romney-dog.md

 **51:** _David Brooks:_ I feel for Mitt Romney.
 Think of it.
 There he was a few years ago sitting on the front porch of his fourth summer home innocently wondering why the trees of New England are so unpleasantly tall, and he turns to his buddies, who own Nascar teams, hotel chains, political parties and various small emirates, and he asks them if it would be a good idea if he ran for president.
 They point out that a presidential campaign would allow him to recite obscure verses of patriotic songs all across America, so he agrees to do it.
 _Gail Collins:_ All the while knowing that he would eventually have to explain why he once drove to Canada with the family dog strapped to the roof of the car... ([Super Pac!
-Super Bad!](http://opinionator.blogs.nytimes.com/2012/03/03/super-pac-super-bad/) 3/3/12, blog conversation with David Brooks)
+Super Bad!](http://opinionator.blogs.nytimes.com/2012/03/03/super-pac-super-bad/) 3/3/12, conversation with David Brooks)

 **50:** Romney has already ruled out the payroll tax cap.
 Also, he once drove to Canada with his dog tied to the roof of the car.
 End of story.  ([A Big Day's Coming](http://www.nytimes.com/2012/03/01/opinion/collins-a-big-days-coming.html), 29/2/12)